 Best Picnic Areas In Asheville, NC

-While you will need a permit for your dogs, residents will spread out along the lake with books and friends.
-Find reprieve from the heat in the shade of a tree or sit on a bench.
+While you will need a permit for your dogs, residents spread out along the lake with books and friends.
+There’s even a Free Little Library along the lake.

 Beaver Lake is located at 1056 Merrimon Ave.
 Asheville, NC 28804.
 Find multiple parking lots at the Bird Sanctuary and around the lake.
 There are no restrooms here.

 Address: 151 W T. Weaver Boulevard, Asheville, NC 28804.
 Check their hours and ground rules here.

 Enjoy picnic tables, benches, river observation decks, public restrooms, and a gazebo.
 In the summer, watch as giddy tubers float down the river.

 French Broad River Park is located at 508 Riverview Dr, Asheville, NC 28806 with parking lots here and at Carrier Park.

 If you are looking to picnic in Asheville at one of its most iconic homes, head to Biltmore Estate.

 For Asheville picnics, Bass Pond — with its gazebo and bridge — is also gorgeous.
-Next to Bass Pond, don’t miss Biltmore’s waterfall.
+Next to Bass Pond, don’t miss Biltmore’s “waterfall.”

 5. Pack Square

-However, you may want to grab food or donuts to go from a restaurant, cafe, or food truck and head to historic Pack Square.
+However, you may wish to grab food or donuts to-go from a restaurant, cafe, or food truck and head to historic Pack Square.